 When it’s time for the performance to start, the staff leads the guests down a staircase of lizard sculptures and tactile paintings to the performance area.
 The seating is cramped, a tight spot to sit for a 90-minute performance.
 If you pre-ordered a bento during reservation, then you’ll collect them here, or you can purchase popcorn and drinks from the staff circulating through the room.
 There are three bento options available–grilled boneless short ribs, ginger-simmered beef in sweetened soy sauce, and sushi.
 All three bento are on the small side, but you aren’t actually here for dinner, are you?

 The show itself is excellent.
-The action is loud and flashy, with a surprisingly large and varied cast of robots appearing throughout the performance.
+The action is loud and flashy.
+A surprisingly large and varied cast of robots appears throughout the performance.
 The first segment is an eclectic taiko performance, fusing a traditional Japanese drum with—well, robots, obviously!
 The part we liked the most was the “Robot Wars” segment, which tells us the laughably wacky story of a war between animals and the “Robot Empire.”
 The action-packed story between the animals and the robots was funny and familiar, almost as if the action figures from my childhood came to life off of my bedroom floor and played out their battles in grand fightin’ robot fashion.
 The scale of the performances is quite extraordinary, and the performers are well-rehearsed and had lots of energy.

 The Robot Restaurant might be a touristy thing to do, but that doesn’t make it any less worthwhile.
 It might be pricey, but you are guaranteed a fun night full of battlin’ robots!

 Nearest Station: 8-minute walk from Shinjuku Station (click on the map for walking directions)